Mojojojoborras/class3-repo/.ipynb_checkpoints/README-checkpoint.md

-# class3-repo | Exercise 1
+# class3-repo
 ### WHO AM I?

- My name is [Joseph Jo.
-Borras](https://www.linkedin.com/in/joborras/ "My LinkedIn profile.").
-I live in Oak Park ("the Frank Lloyd Wright" neighborhood), IL with my kids, my cat, my wife, and her dog.
+  My name is Joseph (Jo.)
+Borras.
+I live in Oak Park, IL with my kids, my cat, my wife, and her dog.

 ### WHAT IS MY BACKGROUND?

   I've spent more than twenty years in and around motorsports, mostly on the EFI and tuning side but more recently on the business side.
 When I got married I made the move into the dealership world, seeing that as a more stable option with less travel.
 Now, I'm looking for something more.

 ### WHAT ARE YOUR CAREER GOALS?